Malabathrum: History

 Malabathrum is mentioned in the first century Greek text Periplus Maris Erythraei and sourced to a people called 'Sêsatai', identified with Kirradai (Kirata) of Ptolemy.
 Though malabathrum was a product of Northeast India, it was rarely traded by the western traders at the mouth of the Ganges (which is much closer to the source) but at southwestern Indian ports of Muziris/Nelcynda.
 It is mentioned in the Periplus that some people collected the green leaves after the Sêsatai in the northeast prepared them and carried them to the ports of trade.
 In the language of Kerala, Malayalam, the plant is called vazhana.
 It is also known as edana in Malayalam.
 The name malabathrum is used in mediaeval texts to describe the dried leaves of a number of trees of the genus Cinnamomum, which were thought to have medicinal properties.

 The Greeks used kásia (cassia) or malabathron to flavour wine, with absinth wormwood (Artemisia absinthium).
-Malabathrum leaves (folia) were used in cooking and for distilling an oil used in a caraway-sauce for oysters by the Roman gourmet Gaius Gavius Apicius.
-Malabathrum is among the spices that, according to Apicius, any good kitchen should contain.
+De Re Coquinaria, a cookbook sometimes attributed to the Roman gourmet Marcus Gavius Apicius, uses malabathrum leaves (folia) in several recipes and for distilling an oil used in a caraway-sauce for oysters.
+Malabathrum is among the spices that, according to De Re Coquinaria, any good kitchen should contain.

 Malabathrum from Egypt (Dioscorides I, 63) was based on beef fat and contained cinnamon, as well; one pound cost 300 denarii.